Month: April 2016

 Grandma, Tell me a Story!

-Whenever my family would spend time with my grandparents, the gatherings always ended with someone asking, “Grandma, tell me a story.”
+Whenever my family gathered with my grandparents, the evening always ended the same way—someone would inevitably ask, “Grandma, tell me a story.”

-These enchanting tales included accounts of covered wagons heading west and real cowboys and cowgirls living on ranches on the western slope of Colorado.
-We heard stories about ranch life, sheep camps, and families helping families.
-Although the family no longer lived in that beautiful state, as children, we believed it had to be the most magical place in the world to live!
+Her enchanting tales carried us back through time.
+We heard about covered wagons heading west and real cowboys and cowgirls working the ranches along the western slope of Colorado.
+She told us about long days on the ranch, nights spent in sheep camps, and seasons when neighbors relied on one another.
+Even though our family no longer lived in that beautiful state, we children were convinced Colorado must have been the most magical place in the world.

-Sometimes, little ones would speak up and ask questions, or the other adults would chime in while giving their side of the story.
-Those days gave us a sense of pride and direction as we listened to the stories about how it all started.
+Occasionally, one of the little ones would interrupt with a curious question, or an adult would chime in to offer their side of the memory.
+Those evenings gave us more than entertainment—they gave us a sense of pride, belonging, and direction as we learned how it all began.

 What’s the Word?